tmroziewicz/wf_optim_crypto_analysis/README.md

 - 📖 README.md: Project documentation and setup guide

-## Data Acquisition
-To run this pipeline, you need the underlying trading data located in the `wf_optim_crypto_analysis\data` directory.
-You can obtain this data using one of two methods:

-**Option 1**: Direct Download (Recommended)

-- This is the fastest way to get started using the exact datasets used in the original research.

-- Download the pre-calculated trading data from this [wf_optim_crypto_analysis.zip](https://drive.google.com/file/d/1y7J3cGFEYYBufVTACzPYr4GXiUSCOKm7/view?usp=drive_link) (76 MB) stored on  Google Drive.

-- Transfer the content of unzipped wf_optim_crypto_analysis folder to: wf_optim_crypto_analysis\data

-**Option 2**: Full Reproduction

-- Choose this option if you wish to audit the data generation process or modify the underlying trading logic.

-- Clone and run the `wf_optim_crypto` repository.

-- Generate the datasets according to that project's instructions.

-- Transfer the resulting output files to: `wf_optim_crypto_analysis\data`

-- More information about data generation and exporting can be found in the associated repository [Export Guide](https://github.com/tmr-crypto/wf_optim_crypto#export-guide)

 ## Prerequisite
 You can either install R/Python dependencies manually or use Anaconda to install prerequisites at once.